jlindeloef/carrotland/README.md

 + On the top of the page, the link to the complete website is provided.
 + The deployed site will update automatically upon new commits to the master branch.

 ## Credits
-  **Code:** Some code parts were taken from W3Schools (https://www.w3schools.com/), Stack Overflow (https://stackoverflow.com/) modified for the purpose of my website.
+**Code:** Some code parts were taken from W3Schools (https://www.w3schools.com/), Stack Overflow (https://stackoverflow.com/) and different youtube channels modified for the purpose of my game..
-Some code used in "Coders Coffehouse" and "Love Running Challenge" was used and changed for my website.
+Ideas were also taken from The Code Institute's learning plattform and projects.

 ### Acknowledgements
 My mentor Medale Oluwafemi for guidance and inspiration and reviewing.
+David Calikes for supporting and cheering!
-Ideas were taken from The Code Institute's "Coders Coffee House" and "Love Running project".
+Ideas were taken from The Code Institute's learning plattform and projects.